 Now that you have some sort of idea of what machine learning is in general and what type of basic machine and deep learning interview questions you can expect during the job interview, we can move on to the more advanced stuff.

-Don’t be fooled, however.
+Don’t be fooled, though.
 Your employers most likely won’t ask you to build a self-sufficient AI system or write a three hundred page-long book about all of the different ways you can study deep learning.
-In this context, “advanced” simply means that the questions are going to be a tad bit tougher – you might be asked to provide further explanation for your answers, give examples, etc. So don’t worry, relax and let’s jump straight into it.
+In this context, “advanced” simply means that the questions are going to be a tad bit tougher - you might be asked to provide further explanation for your answers, give examples, etc. So don’t worry, relax and let’s jump straight into it.

 Question 1: What’s the difference between the ‘generative’ and ‘discriminative’ models?